miladtsx/academy-learning-agent-service/README.md

 # DCPay
-DCPay (Decentralized Cryptocurrency Payment Gateway) is a tool that helps businesses accept cryptocurrency payments in a safe and independent way.
-It uses decentralized software to manage invoices, track payments, and confirm transactions securely.
-Payment records are stored on IPFS for easy access and long-term safety.
-With simple integration into business websites, DCPay makes handling cryptocurrency payments reliable, scalable, and easy to use, without needing middlemen.
+DCPay is a decentralized cryptocurrency payment gateway that enables businesses to accept crypto payments securely and independently.
+Built on the OLAS stack, it leverages decentralization and consensus to ensure reliability and trust, with payment records stored on IPFS for long-term accessibility and security.

 # OLAS Functionalities Used
 - API
 - IPFS

 ## Rounds
 - CollectInvoicesRound